Thermodynamics in expanding shell-shaped Bose-Einstein condensates: Thermodynamics of dilute bosons

 We should now be in a position to approximate thermal averages in the broken $U(1)$ phase using $\langle \cdots \rangle \approx \text{Tr}(\frac{1}{\mathcal Z} e^{-\beta \hat H_\text{eff}} \cdots)$, but as discussed in \cite{Lewenstein_1996} doing so naively leads to inconsistent results.
-Because the eigenstates of the effective Hamiltonian have \textit{definite} zero-mode momentum, i.e. $P_z$ is a good quantum number, we necessarily find $\langle \hat Q_z^2\rangle$ diverges as a result of the Heisenberg uncertainty principle.
-Because $\langle \delta\hat\psi^\dagger \delta\hat\psi \rangle$ contains a term proportional the variance in the zero-mode position operator, we then violate the condition that the condensate depletion be small \cite{Lewenstein_1996}.
-Thus, when using the effective Hamiltonian to compute thermal expectation values, one cannot simultaneously trace over the zero-mode momentum states and demand the depletion be small.
-Here, we avoid this issue in a pragmatic way through our choice of the condensate wavefunction.
-We take the condensate wavefunction to be the NI ($g=0$) solution $\psi_\text{NI}(\vec x) = \sqrt{N_0} \phi_0 (\vec x)$.
-Although this may seem like a poor choice, we find in the main text that using the NI condensate wavefunction can be justified in the limit of thin-shells at fixed particle number.
-Taking $\psi_c(\vec x) \sim \sqrt{N_0} \phi_0 (\vec x)$ leads to both $\hat P_z$ and $\hat Q_z$ vanishing if we neglect fluctuations in the $m=0$ mode: $\delta \hat b_0 \equiv \hat b_0 - \sqrt{N_0} \to 0$.
-Treating $\hat b_0$ as a c-number is well-justified for $T\ll T_c$ where $N_0$ is macroscopically large; thus, this approximation is standard in the Bogoliubov treatment of the weakly interacting Bose gas \cite{Bogoliubov_1947,Pethick_2008,Pitaevskii_2016}.
-Therefore, using the NI condensate wavefunction means our effective Hamiltonian is still given by Eq.~(\ref{H_eff}), but with the zero-mode momentum term removed.
+Because the eigenstates of the effective Hamiltonian have \textit{definite} zero-mode ``momentum", i.e. $P_z$ is a good quantum number, we necessarily find $\langle \hat Q_z^2\rangle$ diverges as a result of the Heisenberg uncertainty principle.
+Because $\langle \delta\hat\psi^\dagger \delta\hat\psi \rangle$ contains a term proportional the variance in the $\hat Q_z$ operator, we then violate the condition that the condensate depletion be small \cite{Lewenstein_1996}.
+Thus, when using the effective Hamiltonian to compute thermal expectation values, one cannot simultaneously trace over the zero-mode ``momentum" states and demand the depletion be small.